Skip to main content

 In addition to these standards, students will develop basic mathematical skills, material and manufacturing process and material knowledge.

-Special equipment and costs: There will be a compulsory material cost of $120.
+Special equipment and costs: There will be a compulsory material cost of $100.
 At the completion of each project, students will be able to take their projects home.
-Students will also be encouraged to purchase a set of chisels, tenon saw, set of drill bits and drivers and a square during the course of the year.
+Students will also be encouraged to purchase a set of chisels, tenon saw, set of drill bits and drivers and a square during the year.

 Form 6 – Industrial Design (NCEA Level 2)